jdrichardsappacad/product-dashboard-fullstack/frontend-outline.md

   "proxy": "http://localhost:8080"
 ```

-You will now run your front end and your backend separately
+You will now be able to make fetch calls to your backend using a relative path.
-Backend will run on port:8080
-Frontend will run on port:3000

-If you look inside your index.js file in the root of your src folder, you will notice that BrowserRouter has already been connected to the application.

 ## Routes

-Let's create routes and paths for the components that have already been included.
+Now create routes and paths for the components that have already been included.
-We want our Navigation to always render at the top of the screen
+You want your Navigation to always render at the top of the screen.
-We want either the Product Component or the CreateProduct Component to always render based on our choice in the Navbar.
+You want the Product Component or the CreateProduct Component to render based on your link choice in the Navbar.

 First go to the Navigation Component.
 Create a `ul` with 2 `li`s.
 Each `li` should contain a Navlink.
 The first `li` should have a `Navlink` for the url `'/'` which leads to the Products component.
 The second `li` should have a `NavLink` for the url `/create` which is for the Create Product component